msncakma/msnAutoAfk/README.md

   # Group name if using group type
   afk-group: 'afk'

-  # Suffix if using suffix type
+  # Suffix if using suffix type (only this suffix is removed, not all meta)
   afk-suffix: '&7[AFK]'

   # Default state settings
   default-enabled: true
   auto-enable-on-join: true
   remember-toggle-state: false

+  # Check for plugin updates on startup
+  check-updates: true

 messages:
   no-permission: '&cYou don''t have permission to use this command!'